FirelyTeam/firely-docs-firely-server/security/auditing.rst

 AuditEvent Integrity Validation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The validation of the audit event integrity is done by checking that the associated signature of an audit event still matches the current audit event content.
+The validation of the AuditEvent integrity is done by checking that the associated signature of an AuditEvent still matches the current AuditEvent content.
-This verification is an asynchronous operation which is triggered by calling the custom operation `$verify-integrity` on the AuditEvent type, using the AuditEvent search parameters (see https://www.hl7.org/fhir/auditevent.html#search) to specify which audit events should be validated.
-Note that only audit events created before the call are considered.
+This verification is an asynchronous operation which is triggered by calling the custom operation ``$verify-integrity`` on the AuditEvent type, using the AuditEvent search parameters (see https://www.hl7.org/fhir/auditevent.html#search) to specify which AuditEvents should be validated.
+Note that only
+AuditEvents created before the call are considered.

-For example, the following query will trigger the integrity validation of all auti events created in January 2022.
+For example, the following query will trigger the integrity validation of all AuditEvents created in January 2022.

 .. code-block:: shell-session

-curl --location --request GET 'http://127.0.0.1:4080/R4/AuditEvent/$verify-integrity?date=ge2022-01-01&date=le2022-01-31' \
+  curl '${BASE_URL}/AuditEvent/$verify-integrity?date=ge2022-01-01&date=le2022-01-31' \
    --header 'Prefer: respond-async'

-If the call is accpepted, the status code should be 202 and the `Content-Location` header should contain the URL where the status of the operation can be retrieved.
+If the request succeeds, the status code should be 202, the body should contain an operation outcome with a single issue of information severity and the ``Content-Location`` header should contain the URL where the status of the operation can be retrieved.

 While the operation is still in progress, the status endpoint should return a 202 status code.

 In case of failure during the operation, the status endpoint should return a 4xx or 5xx status code with an operation outcome stating the issue(s).

 Finally, once the operation is terminated, the status code of the reply should be 200 and the body should contain an operation outcome.
-If all audit events had a valid signatures, the body should be:
+If all AuditEvents had a valid signatures, the body should be:

 .. code-block:: JavaScript